Maaacs/Jfinder-Desktop/README.md

 ## About this project

-Application for managing Users and Documents.
-Contains tools for registering, removing, altering and consulting users and documents in a database.
+Desktop application for managing Users and Documents.
+Contains tools to register, remove, change and consult users and documents in a database.

 ## Why did I decide to develop this project?
-I am majoring in Computer Science and, in my institute [ICOMP](https://icomp.ufam.edu.br/), there are a series of documents (from the board, coordinators and professors) that need to be cataloged and managed.
+I am majoring in Computer Science and, in my institute (ICOMP), there are a series of documents (from the board, coordinators and professors) that need to be cataloged and managed.
 These documents are routinely consulted, but performing this task manually takes a lot of time.
 So, a document control and management system is needed to register these available documents and allow quick and easy access to them.
 That said, this project is part of my personal portfolio and aims to solve this problem for my institute.
 However, it can also be reused for any other application within that context.
+There is also a mobile version which can be found here [Jfinder-Mobile](https://github.com/Maaacs/Jfinder-Mobile)

 ## Getting Started
 ###Prerequisites